2013 Four Continents Figure Skating Championships: Pairs

 The final day of competition began with the pair's free skating.
 Canada's Meagan Duhamel / Eric Radford earned a seasons' best score of 128.74 to take their first international title with 199.18, however, errors on both side by side elements meant that fellow skaters Kirsten Moore-Towers / Dylan Moscovitch finished higher in the free skating.
 Despite a fall on the throw triple loop, the couple earned 130.45 with a total score of 196.78.

 Following the event, Duhamel told reporters that they were disappointed with their performance, describing that their program to "Angel" was a struggle.

 "We know we are capable of skating much better.
 We want to show an improved free skating at the world championships.
 We felt confident going in but once the music started it just became a struggle."

-Moore-Towers / Moscovitch were pleased about their free skating to a Queen medley and say that they now have the confidence to achieve a podium finish at the 2013 World figure skating championships.
+Moore-Towers / Moscovitch were pleased about their free skating to a Queen medley and said that they had the confidence to achieve a podium finish at the 2013 World figure skating championships.

 "We feel great about our performance.
 It is a bit unfortunate that we lost the championship on an element we do easily all the time, but we don't intend on that happening next time", Moore-Towers said. "(At the ISU World Championships next month) we want to skate two clean programs.
 We want to better ourselves from here and from Nationals and we're really hoping that lands us on the podium.
 There are a lot of teams vying for the spot and we are trying to get it.
 If we keep working hard and skate the way we know we can it's attainable", she added.

 American national champions Marissa Castelli / Simon Shnapir took the bronze medal.
 Despite making errors on both side by side elements and the side by side spins, they earned 117.04 with a safe total of 170.10, 2.80 points ahead of fellow skaters Felicia Zhang / Nathan Bartholomay.
 Despite China's Peng Cheng / Zhang Hao executing a quadruple twist, errors in their side by side elements meant that they only earned 112.36 to finish fifth with 164.82.
 Canada's Paige Lawrence / Rudi Swiegers bounced back from a poor short program to finish fifth in the free skating with 113.54 with a total score of 162.30 and a sixth-place finish.
 China's Wang Wenting / Zhang Yan rounded out the field finishing with 145.56.

 Duhamel / Radford became the first Canadians to claim the pairs title since Jamie Sale and David Pelletier in 2002.